karlhulme/dsengi/README.md

 - None of the mutations require locks on other tables so performance is predictable.
 - It can be globally distributed, storing data nearer customers.
+- A deep heirarchy (perhaps originally multiple documents) can be stored for retrieval under a single key.
+This makes it very efficient when working with a sets.

 However there are a number of specific drawbacks compared to a SQL database: